Imāla: Western Dialects

+Some varieties across the country keep it ē.

 III-w/y imāla

 Sibawayh's description of the final Wehr (III-w/y Wehr) is also, in general, similar to that prevailing in the modern Wehr dialects and in the dialect of Aleppo.
 One of the most striking points of resemblance is that in some dialects in Sibawayh's time, this final Wehr occurred only in nouns and adjectives, and not in verbs; in the modern Wehr dialects and in Aleppo the situation is exactly the same, as illustrated by the examples Wehr (< *Wehr) 'drunk (pl.)' and Wehr (< *Wehr) 'blind' vs. Wehr (< *Wehr) 'he built'.

 Consonantally conditioned medial imāla

 Many modern dialects outside Iraq have an Wehr completely conditioned by the consonantal environment of //aː//.
 This type of Wehr does not correspond to any type mentioned by Sibawayh.
 It occurs in many Lebanese dialects, in the Druze dialects of Hauran and the Golan, in the dialects of the Syrian desert oases Qariten and Palmyra, in the Bedouin dialects of Sahil Maryut in Egypt, and in the Jabali dialect of Cyrenaica.